basilw/Pomhub/README.md

 # Pomhub
-A chrome extension that alerts you when your friends go off topic.
+A chrome extension that alerts you when your friends go to a distracting website.